Dennis Morgan

-Dennis Morgan (born Earl Stanley Morner, December 20, 1908 – September 7, 1994) was an American actor-singer.
+Dennis Morgan (born Earl Stanley Morner; December 20, 1908 – September 7, 1994) was an American actor-singer.
 He used the acting pseudonym Richard Stanley before adopting the name under which he gained his greatest fame.

 According to one obituary, he was "a twinkly-eyed handsome charmer with a shy smile and a pleasant tenor voice in carefree and inconsequential Warner Bros musicals of the forties, accompanied by Jack Carson."
 Another said, "for all his undoubted star potential, Morgan was perhaps cast once too often as the likeable, clean-cut, easy-going but essentially uncharismatic young man who typically loses his girl to someone more sexually magnetic."
 David Shipman said he "was comfortable, good-looking, well-mannered: the antithesis of the gritty Bogart."

 Life and career

 Early life

 Morgan was born in the village of Prentice in Price County, in northern Wisconsin, the son of Grace J. (née Vandusen) and Frank Edward Morner.
 He was of Swedish descent on his father's side.

-He enrolled at Carroll College in Waukesha, Wisconsin as a member of the 1930 graduating class.
+Graduated from Marshfield Senior High, Marshfield WI.
+He enrolled at Carroll College in Waukesha, Wisconsin, as a member of the 1930 graduating class.
 He was awarded the Carroll College Distinguished Alumnus Award in 1983.

 Early career

-He began his career as a radio announcer in Milwaukee and went on to broadcast Green Bay Packers football games.
-He became a radio singer in Chicago.
+He joined a troupe of performers at the State Lake Theatre in Chicago, and toured the midwest in Faust.
+He landed a job as a featured singer in the Empire Room of the famous Palmer House hotel in Chicago.
+He remained in Chicago as a radio announcer at the NBC Radio affiliate in Milwaukee, and went on to broadcast Green Bay Packers football games.

 Stanley Morner at MGM

-After relocating to Los Angeles, Morgan began appearing in films.
+In 1936, after relocating to Los Angeles, Morgan began appearing in films.
 He signed a contract with MGM as "Stanley Morner".

-Unbilled, he lip synced as Allan Jones sang the Irving Berlin song, A Pretty Girl is Like a Melody, in The Great Ziegfeld (1936).
+Unbilled, he lip synced for Allan Jones singing the Irving Berlin song, A Pretty Girl is Like a Melody, in The Great Ziegfeld (1936).

 He was billed as "Stanley Morner" in Suzy (1936) and could be seen in Piccadilly Jim (1936), and Old Hutch (1936).

-He was given a decent role in Mama Steps Out (1937) and Song of the City (1937) but went back to small parts in Navy Blue and Gold (1937).
+He was given supporting roles in Mama Steps Out (1937) and Song of the City (1937) but went back to small parts in Navy Blue and Gold (1937).

-Richard Stanley at Paramount
+Leading man

-He signed with Paramount who billed him as "Richard Stanley".
+Independent producer-director Victor Halperin gave the actor his first leading role (under his given name of Stanley Morner) in I Conquer the Sea (1936).
+He then signed with Paramount, who billed him as "Richard Stanley".
 He was in Men with Wings (1938), King of Alcatraz (1938), Illegal Traffic (1938), and Persons in Hiding (1939).